 She has won awards in Community Theatre for Best: Director, Set Design, Lead Actress and Supporting Actress.
 She continues to work behind the scenes in film and most recently under the Direction of Eugene J Celico, President of, ‘Free Verse Production Company,’ was Production Assistant on an independent film, “The Tournament,” (which won an award at the Rhode Island Film Festival 2006), also worked as his, ‘Key Production Assistant,’ on an MTV music video, entitled, ‘Hold on.’

 She recorded a set of audio CDs of the poems from “Sundays in the South,” produced by Mike Sahagian, owner of Monkeyballonknot Records.
 Has written 4 children’s books: The Flea and The Ant, The Little Turtle, Robin Redbreast and Butterfly and Friends.

-Tamara has two children, Aimee and Eric Breaux and four grandchildren: Jack, Sydney, Louie, Eloise, and currently lives in Nebraska with her husband, Michael from Wales.
+Tamara has two children, Aimee and Eric Breaux and four grandchildren: Jack, Sydney, Louie, and Eloise.